kissgyorgy/my-stars/README.md

 ## Rust

+- [blacknon/hwatch](https://github.com/blacknon/hwatch) - A modern alternative to the watch command, records the differences in execution results and can check this differences at after.
 - [tummychow/git-absorb](https://github.com/tummychow/git-absorb) - git commit --fixup, but automatic
 - [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
 - [osohq/oso](https://github.com/osohq/oso) - Oso is a batteries-included framework for building authorization in your application.